CFL Student Employee Training

 • Sally Dockter (Assistant Dean)

-• Our PRCs - they were Seniors before moving into their position!
+• Our PRCs - many were Seniors before moving into their position!

 • Either chat to them you need help (I know they'll be right behind you) or, if you turn to them, you don't want to say anything rude about the patron ("This person is angry about something," for example).
 Say instead, "Joe, could you come listen to Jane's concern?"
 That term - "concern" - validates the patron!